kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 <todo>![lambda architecture](fig/ref_lambda_arch.png)</todo>

-Kappa architecture is a simplified architecture with batch processing system removed.
-It enable analytics to do data processing with a single technology stack.
+Kappa architecture is a simplified architecture with batch processing system removed. <ref>It's proposed by Jay Kreps https://www.oreilly.com/radar/questioning-the-lambda-architecture/</ref>It enable analytics to do data processing with a single technology stack.
+In kappa system, streaming data is processed in the speed layer and pushed to serving layer directly.
+Unlike lambda architecture, you don't have to maintain two set of code for batch layer and speed layer seperately.

 <todo>![kappa architecture](fig/ref_kappa_arch.png)</todo>